 There is a growing need to study the degree to which the charter school movement has evolved into an industry system during the last decade.
 This opens inquiry about the degree to which the concept of a nonprofit industrial complex applies to the charter school movement (Arnove & Pinede, 2007; Incite!, 2007).
 According to this argument, nonprofits do not simply form a relatively apolitical industry system, but serves both a functional and ideological purpose.
-Functionally, the charter school industry system has the potential to serve as a mechanism to coordinate resources and implement charter school industry system tends to be dominated by institutions in society that act to maintain the status quo.
+Functionally, the charter school industry system has the potential to serve as a mechanism to coordinate resources and implement charter school initiatives in a sustainable and optimal manner.
+Ideologically, the charter school industry system tends to be dominated by institutions in society that act to maintain the status quo.
 In particular, nonprofit industrial complex theorists argue that private foundations, corporations, and philanthropic groups actively constrain the parameters of nonprofits in ways that limit the scope of advocacy.